Proven-Paradox/shaper-system/Handbook.md

 > So for XU-808 and Marona, their Physical Defense Bonus is 3 and their Mental Defense Bonus is -1.

-#### Initiative
+#### Initiative Bonus
 At the beginning of a dangerous encounter (usually but not always combat) you make an Initiative roll.
 This determines the order in which characters act.
 You add your Finesse and Soul to Initiative rolls.

 Initiative can also be used to determine who reacts first in an out-of-combat context.
-If characters are ever attempting to do something at the same time and the order of actions is important, have all parties roll Initiative; whoever rolls the highest is the first to act in such a situation.
+If characters are ever attempting to do something at the same time and the order of actions is important, have all parties roll Initiative; whoever rolls the highest is the first to act.

 > Marona and XU-808 have Finesse 0 and Soul 0, so their Initiative is 0.